Mutant Mongo: A lesson in immutability

 We’d love to produce a patch to the Mongo Java library to fix this.
 However, a change would clearly not be backwardly-compatible and others may be relying on the behaviour.
 We’ll be talking to the mongo folks about how things could be improved without breaking things.

-1 Unfortunately the history of the driver source doesn’t go back far enough to see if there are any clues as to why. *** This originally appeared on our company blog.
-The banner image is a cropped version of an image by David Goehring and used under a Creative Commons license.
+1 Unfortunately the history of the driver source doesn’t go back far enough to see if there are any clues as to why.

 blog comments powered by Disqus